-What to create
+What to Create

 What styles to choose

-There is no right or wrong way to create wall art.
+There is no right or wrong way to create photo wall art.
 You can choose to do all of your photos in color, or a mixture of color and black or white, or just black and white.
-It’s all based on personal taste.
+Remember, it’s all based on personal taste.
 You can even add some writing above the photos.
 Again, this is your own space and based on your taste.
 Thinking out of the box is always daring and fun.